 Reading and research skills are developed from the pupils' first term through our targeted use of the School’s superb library.
 We cultivate diverse knowledge of fiction and non-fiction throughout their time studying English, always striving to venture far beyond the confines of the syllabus.

 Our choice of IGCSEs, A Level and IB Diploma examinations allows us to embrace a vibrant range of both canonical and contemporary poetry, prose and plays.
 Taught by specialists who live and breathe their subject, English is a popular subject across all year groups.

 For full details of the curriculum, please use the link below.

-Beyond the classroom, the Department directs an array of societies that cater to all tastes: be they writing poetry, reading plays, discovering non-native literature or debating contemporary issues.
-There are reading groups in both the Under School and the Specialists, which allow pupils to develop and discuss their own personal literary passions.
+An array of societies are run by the department that cater to all tastes: be they writing poetry, reading plays, discovering global literature or debating contemporary issues.
+There are reading groups in both the Under School and the Sixth Form, which allow pupils to develop and discuss their own personal literary passions.
 The department also has a strong tradition of encouraging creative writing.
 There is a flourishing creative writing society and an anthology of Carthusian writing, The Charterhouse Review is published annually.

 Every year there are events that celebrate creativity and performance; for example, the Arts Festival involves collaboration with the Art and Music Departments to produce works connected by themes such as Metamorphosis and Storytelling, and our annual Recitation Competition entails whittling down five hundred or so entrants to twenty-five finalists – who then declaim to a packed house in Hall.
 Furthermore, there are regular theatre trips to the West End: whole year groups attend productions designed not only to be relevant to their studies but also to nurture their wider appreciation of drama.
 The Culture Society also runs evenings out to the ballet and opera, as well as more quirky forays to see fringe theatre or contemporary dance.